PartlySaneStudios/partly-sane-skies/README.md

 ### Incorrect Pet for Minion Alert

-Warns you if you don't have the right pet for leveling up the minions, that way you never lose any pet EXP because you still have your level 100 dungeon pet activated.
+If you do not the right pet selected for leveling up minions, you will be warned so that you never lose any pet EXP because you still have your level 100 dungeon pet activated.

 ### Non Chat Color

 Messages sent by nons (non ranked players) can be configured to have the same white as the rest of the chat.
-This option is off by default but can be turned on.
+This option is off by default but can be turned on in the PSS Config menu.

 </details>